eshvk/moleskine/README.md

 4. Simple Javascript support
 5. A portfolio? look at skedasis for ideas.
 6. Salvage more from the old theme (mathjax etc)
+7. Why have archives?
+Why not have categories?